Charles F. Marvin

-Charles Frederick Marvin (October 7, 1858 – June 5, 1943), was an American meteorologist.
+Charles Frederick Marvin (October 7, 1858 – June 5, 1943) was an American meteorologist and chief of the United States Weather Bureau from 1913 – 1934.

 Biography

-He was born at Putnam, Ohio.
-He graduated from Michigan State University in 1883, and was appointed to the United States Army Signal Corps of the United States Army.
-On July 1, 1891, an Act of Congress created the Weather Bureau from the signal service.
+Marvin was born in Putnam, Ohio.
+He graduated from Michigan State University in 1883 and, on September 1, 1884, joined the civilian corps of the United States Army Signal Service (which at the time carried out the duties of nation's first weather service) as a junior professor of meteorology.
+Following the transfer of the nation's weather service, by an Act of Congress, to the United States Department of Agriculture, on July 1, 1891, Marvin joined the newly created Weather Bureau as a professor of meteorology.
 All the men and duties relating to weather were transferred from the War Department.
-He became professor of meteorology in 1903 in the Weather Bureau, and chief there in 1913.
+In 1913, upon the recommendation of the National Academy of Sciences, President Woodrow Wilson appointed Marvin chief of the Weather Bureau.

 Marvin conducted important experiments for determining the amount of moisture in the air, invented instruments for automatically measuring and recording rainfall, snowfall, etc., and produced other advancements during the time when man first began the employment of powered aircraft.

 Marvin wrote numerous pamphlets and papers published by the Weather Bureau.
 He contributed to the New International Encyclopedia.

+Marvin was elected to the American Philosophical Society in 1916.

 He died at Doctors Hospital, Washington, D.C., after a month's illness.